MalhotraPulak/OS_Course_Assignments/Assignment5/2019101050-xv6/README.md

 ### FCFS
 - Time 3841 ticks
 - First CPU bound (in ascending order)
-- Then CPU then IO and IO then CPU (in ascending order)
+- Then mixed CPU then IO and IO then CPU (in ascending order)
 - Lastly Pure IO (in ascending order)
+- There is some interleaving among categories but for each type they follow ascending order strictly

 ### PBS